[Jump to code hierarchy]

 Protection

-The Künneth formula gives code properties in terms of the properties of the underlying chain complexes.
-Hypergraph products of multiple classical codes were considered first [1], followed by products of length-two chain complexes [2,3] (which correspond to qubit CSS codes per the qubit CSS-to-homology correspondence).
-A general theory and distance bounds are formulated in Ref.
-[4].
+The Künneth formula gives code properties in terms of those of the underlying chain complexes.
+Hypergraph products of multiple classical codes were considered first [1].
+Homological products of CSS-code and classical chain complexes are used as a building block in Hastings’ weight-reduction construction [2], while later work studied explicit product-code families built from length-two chain complexes [3] (which correspond to qubit CSS codes per the qubit CSS-to-homology correspondence).

 Transversal Gates